bp/resqpy/docs/CONTRIBUTING.rst

 The autoclasstoc extension is used to group some of the most commonly-used methods together at the top of the class summary tables.
-To make a method appear in this list, add `:meta common:` to the botton of the method docstring.
+To make a method appear in this list, add `:meta common:` to the bottom of the method docstring.

 Get in touch
 ------------